MozeBaltyk/mozebaltyk.github.io/content/news/how-to-create-this-blog/index.md

 I started with everytime that I was pushing the code, it deploy.
 It gave me no time after saving to read again my articles.
 Then I put it on `workflow_dispatch`, so I manually trigger the workflow to publish it.
 But the proper way to do, I just push on branch `gh-pages` which is set as the default then merge it with the main so it trigger the publication only when it arrive on the main branch.

-In the settings, in the tab branch protection, an option "Require a pull request before merging" prevent to directly commit on `main`.
+In the settings, in the tab branch protection, an option **Lock branch** prevent to directly commit on `main`.

+> From Github documentation:
+>
+> Branch is read-only.
+Users cannot push to the branch.

+And option **Require a pull request before merging** oblige you to review changes.

 > From Github documentation:
 >